Combined HELP loan limit

 What happened to my FEE-HELP balance and the FEE-HELP limits?

 On 1 January 2020, your FEE-HELP balance became your HELP balance.

 On 1 January 2020, the FEE-HELP loan limits became the HELP loan limits.

 What is the HELP loan limit amount?

-The limit for students studying medicine, dentistry and veterinary science courses leading to initial registration is $152,700.
+The limit for students studying medicine, dentistry and veterinary science courses leading to initial registration, or eligible aviation courses is $155,448.

 Renewable HELP balance

 The renewable HELP balance is your available borrowing capacity for HECS-HELP, FEE-HELP, VET FEE-HELP and VET Student Loans.
 This is your available HELP balance.

 Your available HELP balance is your HELP loan limit of that given year, minus your HECS-HELP, FEE-HELP, VET FEE-HELP and VET Student Loans borrowing.